solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- [Zhaoyi Zhang](https://www.linkedin.com/in/zhang-zhaoyi/) (BS Computer Science, Data Science, Mathematics, UW-Madison 2022).
+He tested the applicability of deep neural networks to genomic datasets to predict important phenotypes.
+He will work as a Software Engineer at Oracle after graduation.
 - [Yunyi Shen](https://yunyishen.ml) (MS Statistics, Wildlife Ecology, UW-Madison 2021) worked on graphical selection of Gaussian chain graph models using Bayesian LASSO and Spike-and-Slab LASSO methods, their theories, interpretations and applications in microbiome.
 He is attending EECS PhD program at MIT affiliated with LIDS.
 - [Nicole Athanasiou](https://github.com/nathanasiou) (BS Applied Mathematics, Statistics, Environmental Studies, UW-Madison 2021) created interactive web application for biologists to determine their sample size in experiments.
 - [Shengwen Yang](https://www.shengwenyang.com/) (MS Data Science, UW-Madison 2021) worked on the symmetry preserving Neural Network models for phylogenetic inference.